 Just make sure that you won’t forget the second step.
 If this situation happens often, it is also worth to create a repeating reminder: “Enter your handwritten meeting notes into your task management app.”

-Another option is automation: Sometimes there are meetings or events, which always require the same work steps – but they will still be easily forgotten in the stream of other things to do.
+Another option is automation: Sometimes there are meetings or events, which always require the same work steps – but they will still be quickly forgotten in the stream of other things to do.
 A recurring project might help to fix this issue.
 Creating an automated task from a calendar entry by using an automation service like Zapier might be even better.

 On mobile platforms, companion apps often support the so-called share extensions.
 By using the Share functionality of the operating system, websites, emails, or other data from any app can be easily shared to other apps – including your task management app.
 This allows for easy creation of “Read this article,” “Reply to this email,” or “Look into this” tasks.